-14.10.2 Internal Communications
+14.11.1 Internal Communications

 Internal communications are prepared and distributed periodically, prior to and throughout each day of an event, by the Corporate Communications Internal Communications Specialist.
 This is undertaken to ensure that all PSEG Long Island employees have an understanding of the damages and impacts of the event, expectations for their support, as well as an understanding of the nature, scope, and status of PSEG Long Island's restoration response.
 Communication to internal employees will directly follow external press releases.
 Information and updates flow to PSEG Long Island employees for distribution to all outreach channels.
 This ensures that all have timely, accurate, clear, and consistent information to answer questions from the general public, LSE customers, residential and commercial customers, municipalities, and elected officials.
-Employee updates are prepared by the Corporate Communications team and distributed through a variety of channels, including electronic newsletter, e-mail, intranet and mobile platform "The Link" which enables employees to access company information from their mobile devices.
+Employee updates are prepared by the Corporate Communications team and distributed through a variety of channels, including electronic newsletter (The Link), which is available via computer and mobile devices, email, and intranet.
 Messages include information consistent with that released to the general public, as well as additional safety tips and reminders focused on the specific types of issues and dangers associated with working in, and traveling through, conditions associated with the current storm.